seqeralabs/nf-proteindesign/docs/TARGET_BASED_MODE.md

-# Target-Based Design Generation Mode
+# Target Mode - Design Generation

 ## Overview

-The target-based mode allows you to start with a target structure (e.g., a protein you want to bind to) and automatically generate multiple diversified design specifications.
+Target mode allows you to start with a target structure (e.g., a protein you want to bind to) and automatically generate multiple diversified design specifications.
+This mode is part of the unified PROTEIN_DESIGN workflow.

 The pipeline will:

 1. **Generate Design Variants**: Create multiple YAML design files with different parameters (length, composition, etc.)
+2. **Enter Unified Workflow**: All designs proceed through the same execution path
-2. **Run Boltzgen in Parallel**: Execute all designs simultaneously on available GPU resources
+3. **Run Boltzgen in Parallel**: Execute all designs simultaneously on available GPU resources
-3. **Collect Results**: Organize outputs for easy comparison and analysis
+4. **Collect Results**: Organize outputs for easy comparison and analysis

 ## Workflow Diagram

 ```
 Target Structure (PDB/CIF)
          ↓
+   [Mode Selection: TARGET]
+         ↓
    GENERATE_DESIGN_VARIANTS
    (Creates N design YAMLs)
+         ↓
+   [Unified Workflow Entry]
          ↓
    ┌─────┴─────┬─────────┬─────────┐
    ↓           ↓         ↓         ↓